 For example, until Uber (or Lyft), every expert saw the taxi market as one-sided.
 Uber imagined a different world where there was both a supply and a demand that needed a way to frictionally connect with each other.

 Eisenhower’s quote: “planning is everything; the plan is nothing” is particularly true with startup GTM strategy generation.
 Creating a GTM in a startup is a continuous effort from day one until at least the point of profitability.
 However, it does follow a process:

 Step 2: Model

 Hypothesis: First, let’s start with the assumption that a startup is not going to compete directly with an established player in the market.
 It’s a startup with limited resources.
 Competing directly with an established company with a brand, cash flow, capital, a distribution channel, etc. is not likely to lead to success.
 Therefore, copying the GTM strategy of an established player is not a wise choice.

 Creating a new GTM strategy starts with an understanding of the degrees of freedom in the market and which may be necessary – see above.
-By relevant, we mean will lower the CAC.
-It’s helpful to list these degrees of freedom on a whiteboard and collaboratively discuss the relative cost and value that each brings to the end user.
-Those with the high cost and low value are ripe for change.
+By relevant, we will lower the CAC.
+It’s helpful to list these degrees of freedom on a whiteboard and collaboratively discuss the relative cost and value that each brings to the end-user.
+Those with high cost and low value are ripe for change.

 Next, list any (and all) ideas on a whiteboard.
 During this phase, it is helpful to suspend judgment.
 A good rule is that any purpose presented can be added to, but not criticized – no matter how weak or out there it may sound.
 Having a trained facilitator during this phase of development will increase productivity.